 Data First: Cross-Justice System - England and Wales

-Introduction to Data First
+Introduction to Data First: Cross-justice system dataset

 Examples of research questions

-• What links are there between people’s cases in the civil and family courts, and their interactions with the criminal justice system?
+• What links are there between cases in the civil and family courts, and their interactions with the criminal justice system?

 • How do individuals in the justice system vary and compare across jurisdictions in the system?
+What factors drive disparities in outcomes at different stages of the court journey?
+How does intersectionality impact upon this?

 Core documentation